 In our first reading today, the lame man at the Beautiful Gate begged Peter and John for alms because he believed they has some money on them.
-Peter, who sincerely had not money on him prayed for lame man and God restored his feet.
-As Jesus said to the crowd who wanted food from him, let us refrain from working only for food which perishes but that which endures to eternal life; ask the priest to pray for you not merely to give you alms.
+Peter, who sincerely did not have any money on him prayed for the lame man and God restored his feet.
+It is interesting to note that by this time, Peter who once denied knowing Jesus knew exactly what he had – Peter knew he had the power of faith.

-Let us pray: Lord Jesus, open my eyes to really see what I have.
+Let us pray: Heavenly Father, open my eyes to really see what I have.
+Through Christ our Lord.
 Amen.